sofiapasquali/42-Basecamp/README.md

                 a group of three members, selected randomly by the school's system, collaboratively develops a fully functional application.
-The primary challenge lies in balancing varying levels of knowledge among team members and establishing a cohesive work methodology that enables everyone to contribute effectively to the project.
+The primary challenge lies in balancing varying levels of knowledge among team members and establishing a cohesive work methodology that enables everyone to contribute effectively.

 ## Achievements